-RSPI 6161 Faith Growth of Youth through Prayer and Worship
+RSPI 6161 Prayer and Worship

 Examines the foundational role of Christian worship and sacraments in fostering the spiritual growth of youth.
 Develops a realistic and integrated approach to worship within a comprehensive ministry to youth and practical application in the pastoral setting.